They’re marketing it as an ultra-lightweight upright since it only weighs 8 pounds.

 This corded 2 in 1 vacuum is great for people looking for a vacuum that weighs less than a full-sized upright but still has comparable cleaning performance.

 Remember that since the dirt cut is smaller, you’ll have to empty this more often.
 It can be a pain, but folks don’t seem to mind.
 I guess this will boil down to personal preference.

 While Shark advertises this as an upright, don’t expect it to replace an upright because of the small dirt cup.
-And since it cannot stand on its own you’ll need to disassemble it first before storing.
+And since it cannot stand on its own, you’ll need to disassemble it first before storing it.

 Cleaning performance won’t be an issue when you buy this, but the plastic parts can be in the long term.